Close up of an adult female Maui Parrotbill

 For more information on our recovery efforts, see our Kiwikiu Recovery page.

 In 2010, the Hawaiian Lexicon Committee gave the Maui Parrotbill a new Hawaiian name, the Kiwikiu.
 Because of its extreme rarity, the original name of the parrotbill had been culturally lost.
 Kiwikiu is named for its curved sickle-shaped bill, its whistle, and the weather on the mountain from which it lives.
 Watch the Kiwikiu mele inoa (name chant) that was preformed by Samuel Gon III, Senior Scientist/Cultural Advisor for The Nature Conservancy Hawaii.
+Learn more about the Kiwikiu's cultural significance here.
 The Maui Parrotbill received its name in a ceremony at The Nature Conservancy's Waikamoi Preserve September 2010: